2012–2015 unrest in Romania: Mid-January 2012 riots

 These were the first events of the two-year civil unrest.
 They were triggered by the introduction of a new health reform legislation and worsening standard of life.
 President Traian Băsescu's popularity collapsed mainly after imposing austerity measures in 2010, year when Romania also confronted with short living but large street demonstrations.
 The attempted privatization of SMURD and the denigration by Traian Băsescu of Raed Arafat, its founder, was vehemently criticized by people on the streets.

 The protests started with a 3,000-large demonstration in Târgu Mureș on 12 January, as a sign of solidarity with Raed Arafat.
 In the following weeks, protests spread to other sixty Romanian cities and dozens of cities in the Romanian diaspora.
 In Bucharest, the largest protest took place on 19 January, when up to 20,000 people expressed their disagreements with Băsescu regime.
 Several days, Bucharest faced widespread rioting and acts of vandalism.
 Thousands of policemen and gendarmes were deployed on the streets to confront angry demonstrators that stoned the vehicles of the law enforcers, vandalized shops and burned cars.
 Riot police used tear gas and flares to repel demonstrators who blocked traffic in the center of Bucharest.
 According to the Gendarmerie, destructions were caused by football ultras infiltrated among peaceful demonstrators.
 During these days of turmoil, several protesters entered the Romanian Television headquarters to blame the broadcaster for censorship.
 Official figures indicated over 60 injuries during clashes between police and protesters, while up to 283 arrests were made.
 Several journalists were injured while transmitting live the events.
 South East Europe Media Organisation, a NGO that has its headquarters in Vienna, expressed concern about the level of violence against reporters who covered the protests.

 On the morning of 6 February 2012, Prime Minister Emil Boc announced his resignation, in an attempt "to ease the social situation".
-During weeks of protests, Băsescu stated nothing and didn't appear in public.
+During weeks of protests, Băsescu stated nothing and did not appear in public.
 Emil Boc was replaced by Mihai Răzvan Ungureanu, former Director of the Foreign Intelligence Service.